 Ready to start?
 Let’s go - one step at a time.

-Collect your most recent statements and financial records, including:
+As stated in the prior section, collect your most recent statements and financial records, including:

 Open the template and start by entering all of your assets: